 - Entry fees for competitions

 - Clubhouse use

 - Temporary housing

 - Training equipment

-Michael Phelps is worth $60 million.
+Michael Phelps is worth $100 million.
 Much of that money may have come through sponsorship.
 Swimmers may sign contracts with brands and promote their products for money and should meticulously record all sponsorship money they receive as part of their professional athlete bookkeeping.
-Any sponsorship money over $600 is taxable income.
-The manner in which the funds were distributed and the manner with which the funds were used will determine the tax category of the income.
-For example, a swimmer might record bonuses and initiative income as personal income.
-Sponsorship income in connection with performance or demonstration should be considered royalties.
-Other sponsored funds would be recorded as other income or miscellaneous income by your CPA.
+Sponsorship money is considered taxable income and should be submitted as such, in line with the IRS thresholds for sponsorships.